 Example CAN packets

 We’ll get into discussing the protocols used on a CAN bus in much more detail in furture posts, but for the moment here’s what three CAN bus frames look like to and from the car.
-The first two packets are to the car from Easimap and the third is the car’s response back to Easimap.
-The frames below are how Wireshark (a packet sniffer) displays the frames once captured from the CAN bus, it takes the serial stream of bits and decodes them into what each bit means, displaying them in a more “human readable” form…
+The first two packets in the diagram below are to the car from Easimap and the third is the car’s response back to Easimap.
+The frames below are how Wireshark (a packet sniffer software tool) displays the frames once captured from the CAN bus, it takes the serial stream of bits and decodes them into what each bit means, displaying them in a more “human readable” form…

 Frame 626: Controller Area Network ...0 1100 1011 1110 0001 0001 0000 0001 = Identifier: 0x0cbe1101 1... .... .... .... .... .... .... .... = Extended Flag: True .0.. .... .... .... .... .... .... .... = Rem.
 Tx Req.
 Flag: False ..0. .... .... .... .... .... .... .... = Error Flag: False Data: 10 0a 01 00 00 00 00 12 Frame 627: Controller Area Network ...0 1100 1011 1110 0001 0001 0000 0001 = Identifier: 0x0cbe1101 1... .... .... .... .... .... .... .... = Extended Flag: True .0.. .... .... .... .... .... .... .... = Rem.
 Tx Req.
 Flag: False ..0. .... .... .... .... .... .... .... = Error Flag: False Data: 21 66 67 a8 a9 00 00 12 Frame 628: Controller Area Network ...0 1100 1011 1110 0000 0001 0001 0001 = Identifier: 0x0cbe0111 1... .... .... .... .... .... .... .... = Extended Flag: True .0.. .... .... .... .... .... .... .... = Rem.
 Tx Req.
 Flag: False ..0. .... .... .... .... .... .... .... = Error Flag: False Data: 05 81 aa aa 16 00 12 66